-With respect to 2022, in the case of the 2022 - 2024 cycle, the relevant closing price on April 18, 2022 (\$41.13), which was the grant date for such cycle, and in the case of other cycles, the same relevant closing price on April 18, 2022 (\$41.13), which was the date Committee established the financial performance goals in respect of such cycles.
-The PRSUs are subject to a relative total shareholder return modifier covering the full three-year performance cycle, which may increase or decrease actual payouts under the PRSUs by plus or minus 25%.
+The grant date fair value of the PRSUs granted in 2023 was based on the closing share price on the grant date, April 1, 2023 (\$48.39), and the probable outcome of the applicable performance goals.
+The financial performance goals for the PRSUs granted in 2023 relate to revenue and adjusted earnings per share over the 2023-2025 performance cycle and may result in actual payouts ranging from 0 to 200% of the targeted award.
+The PRSUs are also subject to a relative total shareholder return modifier covering the full three-year performance cycle, which may increase or decrease actual payouts under the PRSUs by plus or minus 25%.

 As a result, actual payouts may range from 0 to 225% of the targeted award.
 The grant date fair value of the PRSUs attributable to the relative total shareholder return component is based on a Monte Carlo valuation as of the actual date of grant.
 Dividend equivalents are earned on PRSUs subject to the same performance-based vesting requirements as apply to PRSUs.
-The dollar amounts equal to the aggregate grant date fair value of PRSUs granted for accounting purposes in 2022 include:
+The aggregate grant date fair value of PRSUs are returned in 2023 were: